twitter/finagle/CONTRIBUTING.md

 When appropriate, use [ScalaCheck][scalacheck] to write property-based tests for your code.
 This will often produce more thorough and effective inputs for your tests.
-We use ScalaTest's [GeneratorDrivenPropertyChecks][gendrivenprop] as the entry point for writing these tests.
+We use ScalaTest's [ScalaCheckDrivenPropertyChecks][gendrivenprop] as the entry point for writing these tests.

 ## Compatibility